qmarquez/udemy.bibliaNodeJS.lessonsAndNotes/README.md

 **Note: V8, Libuv and Javascript are all sincronous.\
 NodeJS performs actions asynchronous (if we tell to do it)**

+# Section 08 - HTTP and web servers.

+## -> HTTP
+Protocol over which communicate the client and server.

+## -> Web server
+Software wich delivers contents requered by the client.
+It's distinct to a server (hardware).

+## -> NodeJS and web server.
+Some details:
+- Node can create it's own web server.
+Includes the tools for it.
+- Low fault tolerance.
+An unhandled error can down a server.
+- Frameworks vs vanilla.
+Both ways can be taken to mount a webserver.

 ---
 #NodeJS\
 #JavaScript\